 If the budget isn’t the biggest concern on your list, then purchasing a new factory-built home is definitely worth your consideration.
 With a new model, you get more control of the home’s design, layout, and final location, but it will come at a cost.

 Buying new means that you get to completely customize your mobile home.
 The design, finishes, and layout of your mobile home will be handpicked by you and nobody else, ensuring total satisfaction.

 Pro #2: Park Selection

-When you buy new, you get to select from many mobile home parks in your community, as long as they have available space for your home.
+When you buy new, you have a lot of community options to choose from.
+You can be very selective when exploring mobile home parks, as long as they have available space for your home.
 By eliminating focus on the home itself, you can pick a park with the ideal amenities for your lifestyle, including pools, nature and social activities.

 Pro #3: Less Maintenance